Choose delivery during checkout: Email voucher or ship ticket booklets. ?

 Art Institute of Chicago

-Voted the #1 museum in the US by TripAdvisor, the Art Institute of Chicago is a must-see on any trip to the Windy City.
+Voted the #1 museum in the world by TripAdvisor, the Art Institute of Chicago is a must-see on any trip to the Windy City.
 Experience the greatest Impressionist collection outside Paris, and see contemporary masterpieces in the spectacular Modern Wing.
 Stand before classics like American Gothic, and travel the globe through new galleries devoted to the art of ancient Greece, Japan, Africa, and the Americas.

 Includes Fast Pass admission to permanent collection, Fast Pass admission to special exhibitions, and audio tour